selwynpolit/d9book/book/redirects.md

 ## Redirect to a complex route

-Here the route requires four arguments so they all need to be passed in.
+Here, the route requires four arguments, so they all need to be passed in.

 ```php
 $form_state->setRedirectUrl(Url::fromRoute('tra_teks_srp.confidential_voting', [